rbiessel/InTeRPreT/README.md

 I will update this README with documentation and requirements once the code is in a mature and usable state.

-Goals:
+## Goals:

-Provide a home for the intensity triplet first utilized in `CovSAR`.
+-Provide a home for the intensity triplet first utilized in `CovSAR`.
-Implement additional triplets, providing a means of ingesting external data such as reanalysis or NDVI Be modular with timeseries packages such as MintPY, GREG, and more Implemented at pixel-by-pixel level but scalable to whole stacks (likely two different functions)
+-Implement additional triplets, providing a means of ingesting external data such as reanalysis or NDVI -Be modular with timeseries packages such as MintPY, GREG, and more -Implemented at pixel-by-pixel level but scalable to whole stacks (likely two different functions) -Pixel-wise bootstrapping for significance testing

-Would be Nice:
+## Would be Nice:
-Both python and julia support
+-Both python and julia support
+-Maximum Liklihood Integration